 – Theodore Roosevelt

 Making decisions that are well-informed and time-sensitive is a crucial part of being a successful leader.
-Leaders who are decisive seek out the appropriate information they need to make good decisions.
-They also demonstrate an understanding of the knowledge held by their direct reports, colleagues, and leaders, and gather information from these resources before making a final decision.
-Important decisions cannot always wait until every option has been dissected and effective leaders are able to identify and obtain critical information and gauge when enough detail has been collected in light of the potential outcomes.
+Decisive leaders seek out the appropriate information they need to make good decisions.
+In addition, they show an understanding of the knowledge held by their direct reports, colleagues, and leaders.
+This helps them gather information from these resources before making a final decision.
+Important decisions can’t always wait until every option has been dissected.
+Effective leaders can identify and obtain critical information, and gauge when enough detail has been collected in light of the potential outcomes.

 Decisiveness is the ability to make clear-cut and timely decisions with the appropriate amount of information.
 In the workplace, decisiveness is key to effectively executing plans and achieving goals.
-It is important to balance the costs of continuing to deliberate, gather information, and delay a decision versus the cost of making a poor choice.
-Decisive individuals are aware of these competing costs and weigh them carefully but, importantly, make decisions that are clear and final.
-This skill can make the difference between plans that lack direction and those that are focused on achieving objectives.
+It is important to balance the costs of continuing to deliberate, gather information, and delay a decision versus the costs of making a poor choice.
+Decisive individuals are aware of these competing costs and weigh them carefully.
+Most importantly, decisive leaders make decisions that are clear and final.
+This skill can make the difference between plans lacking direction and those focused on achieving objectives.

 In assessing your ability to be decisive, ask yourself the following questions:

 - Do I gather the right amount of information before making decisions?